Islandora-Devops/isle-dc/IDC.md

 * **make snapshot** Create a snapshot of the current Drupal state (db, content files, etc), so that you can reset to this state at will, or push it so that others can.
 * **make up** Brings up the development environment, including running `composer install`.

+A few specialized targets are:

+* **make static-docker-compose.yml** Make a docker-compose.yml based off non-development "static" environment.
+Notably:
+  * A `drupal-static` image is built or pulled, which has `codebase` baked in, and is used in place of the normal `drupal` image
+  * `codebase` is no longer bind mounted
+* **make static-drupal-image** builds (or pulls, if published) a "static" drupal image suitable for deployment in the cloud.
+This image:
+  * Has the contents of `codebase` baked into it, as well as all dependencies via `composer install`
+  * Will load its config from `config/sync` upon startup
+  * Is named `drupal-static` and is tagged based on `git describe --tags`.

 ## Snapshots

 Snapshots are Docker images that contain Drupal state (content files, database, SOLR indexes, Fedora files, etc).
 When Docker starts,